cran/installr/README.md

       * is.empty - function added for checking if an object is empty (e.g: of zero length)

 * There are a few more functions that you could see in the help files...

+# Code of conduct

+Please note that this project is released with a [Contributor Code of Conduct](CONDUCT.md).
+By participating in this project you agree to abide by its terms.